 — the most expensive option is when you sponsor someone, but for any reason don’t want her to stay in your house.
 In such a case, it is your responsibility to also cover the cost of her accommodation and transportation, unless you agree that this cost is included in the helper’s salary.

-3. Do you want to sponsor your helper, or would you prefer if she was under an agency’s sponsorship?
+3. Do you want to sponsor your helper, or would you prefer if she stays under an agency’s sponsorship?

 There are pros and cons to both situations (see above).
 Your answer to this question will determine where you should look for your helper (see below).